ddealmei/artifact_dragondoom/README.md

-# Proof of Concept attack on Dragonfly
+# Dragondoom: Proof of Concept attack on Dragonfly

 The PAKE Dragonfly is used as SAE in WPA3 authentication.
 A critical point during the authentication is when the password needs to be derived into an elliptic curve point.